 Under the articles of Granite GP, the board of directors is to consist of a minimum of three directors and the board is authorized to determine the number of directors of Granite GP by resolution from time to time.
-The number of directors of Granite GP is currently set at nine.
+The number of directors of Granite GP is currently set at nine, and accordingly, nine persons are being nominated for election as directors of Granite GP at this time.
 The term of office of each currently-serving director expires at the time of the Meetings unless successors are not elected, in which case the directors remain in office until their successors are elected or appointed in accordance with applicable law and the articles of Granite GP.